mediacloud/sous-chef-kitchen/docker/README.md

 ### Configure the buffet instance locally for testing the kitchen api
 We have a staging instance live at `https://kitchen-staging.tarbell.mediacloud.org` - this is the default endpoint for the moment, so no dns configuration needed.

+The following assumes you have cloned this repository, have set up a virtual environment, and have run `pip install -r requirements-client.txt` for all of the local packages.

 ### Test the kitchen